Spray Painting Door Knobs on a Budget

 For the hinges, you want to be sure to replace one at a time.
-Take one off, replace it and tighten it and then replace the others one at a time.
-I say this because on our master bedroom makeover, I took off the door to paint, and taking all the hinges off at once made them unbalanced when I went to reinstall them.
+Take one off, replace it, tighten it, and then replace the others one at a time.
+During our master bedroom makeover, I took off the door to paint, and taking all the hinges off at once made them unbalanced when I went to reinstall them.
 So, it would stay half-open until I took the time to adjust them.

-I reinstalled the door hardware being careful to not scratch the knobs as I screwed them in.
+After painting the door hardware, I reinstalled it being careful to not scratch the knobs as I screwed them in.
 I put a piece of painter’s tape around each knob to ensure this wouldn’t happen.

 After refinishing your old door hardware, you might notice that some of the paint in the middle of the screw heads might have come off when you installed them.
-You can just touch up those centers with a sharpie!
+The last thing you can do is touch up those centers with a black sharpie!

 Best Deals on Door Knobs